valeIT/valeIT.github.io/_posts/2012-05-01-rim-behind-wake-up-flash-mob.markdown

 I do agree with [Michael Schechter][1]:

-> "\[I\] can't help but feel that RIM would have been better served having the flash mob show up at their own offices."
+> "I can't help but feel that RIM would have been better served having the flash mob show up at their own offices."
 >